Atlamillias/SmartWidgets-w-DearPyGui/README.md

+## Note: This can only be used with dearpygui 0.6.

 # SmartWidgets w/DearPyGui
 Object-oriented bindings for DearPyGui (https://github.com/hoffstadt/DearPyGui).
 It is fully compatable with everything within the DearPyGui library.
 All items accept the exact same arguments (plus a few), have nearly the same default values, and are used similarly.